Denise Holstein: Arrest and deportation

 When she emerged from the Revier after seven weeks, the camp had turned into a vast quagmire.
 At the time the camp was full of supplies and she was able regain her strength.
 At the end of 1944, she was transferred to Bergen-Belsen concentration camp, that was liberated on 15 April 1945 by British soldiers.
 When she was released, she was ill with typhus and immediately put in quarantine.

 After deportation

 After returning from deportation, Holstein went to live with her grandmother.
 Holstein wrote her memories in the summer of 1945.
 However, her testimony wasn't published, merely kept private, within the family.

-In July 1945, Holstein went back to work as life returned some form of normality.
-She first became a saleswoman, then a medical secretary at the Necker Hospital in Paris.
+In July 1945, Holstein went back to work as life returned some to form of normality.
+She began working, first became a saleswoman, then a medical secretary at the Necker Hospital in Paris.
 On the 10 February 1947, Holstein married Jean Samuel.
 They have three children, a son Patrick born in 1948, Catherine born in 1949 and their last daughter Marie-Hélène, born in 1953.
 In 1955, Holstein began a career as a representative for luxury children's clothing company.
 In 1966, the couple divorced.